Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Results

 \subsection{Measurement-only reward}

-To assess the potential of the proposed GFlowNets-based protocol for the measurement problem, we first employ a reward tailored solely for this task.
-For all experiments in this subsection, we set the values $\lambda_0=10^3$ and $\lambda_1=0$ in Eq.~\ref{eqn:reward}, resulting in a measurement-only reward.
-We consider the two different architectures discussed in Section~\ref{sec:arch}, finding that in most cases $\texttt{GINE}_w$ outperforms $\texttt{GINE}$.
+To assess the proposed GFlowNet-based grouping protocol under a measurement-only reward, we first employ a reward tailored solely for this task.
+For all experiments in this subsection, we set the values $\lambda_0=10^3$, and $\lambda_1 = \lambda_2=0$ in Eq.~\ref{eqn:reward}, resulting in a measurement-only reward.
+We consider the two architectures discussed in Section~\ref{sec:arch} and find that, in most cases, $\texttt{GINE}_w$ outperforms $\texttt{GINE}$.
 The summary of our results for the FC grouping can be found in Table~\ref{tab:ExactVarFC}.
 No substantial differences were observed between the JW and BK mappings for the FC grouping with the generated Hamiltonians, so we present only the JW results here.
-All results for both $\texttt{GINE}$ and $\texttt{GINE}_w$ are available in Tables \ref{tab:FullGINEFC} and \ref{tab:FullGINEwFC} in the supplementary material (SM).
+All results for both $\texttt{GINE}$ and $\texttt{GINE}_w$ are available in the supplementary material (SM) Tables SM-1 and SM-2.

 { }